-This step-by-step guide to grafting fruit trees shows how to graft a tree using the Z-grafting technique, a technique that I have found especially useful for grafting citrus trees.
+This step-by-step guide to grafting fruit trees shows how to graft a tree using a very useful technique called the Z-graft.

-Z-grafting is a scion grafting technique that is useful for grafting trees in situations where the scion and rootstock have different diameters.
-I have used it in for grafting citrus when the scion diameter is greater than that of the rootstock.
-The Z-graft is useful both for grafting new trees and also to add new varieties to established trees.
+Z-grafting is a scion grafting technique that is very helpful for grafting trees in situations where the scion and rootstock have different diameters.
+I have found the Z-graft especially useful for grafting citrus trees when the scion diameter is greater than that of the rootstock.
+It is useful both for grafting new trees and also to add new varieties to established trees.

-In this step-by-step guide to grafting orange trees, learn how to graft a tree by T-budding, a method of grafting trees that is very easy and that gives a good success rate.
+In this step-by-step guide on grafting orange trees, learn how to graft an orange tree by T-budding, a method of orange grafting that is very easy and that gives a good success rate.
 T-budding is a very common grafting technique and is useful both for grafting citrus trees and also for grafting fruit trees of many other species.